Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Modeling and Algorithm

 This assumption: $(i)$ preserves the powerful unconditional diffusion prior $p_0$, $(ii)$ injects modality-agnostic side information via a reward, and $(iii)$ produces a tractable objective that we can combine with the measurement model to target $p_{0\mid Y,S}$ at inference time using a pre-trained diffusion model.
 We do not claim optimality of \cref{eq:proxy-posterior}; rather, we show it leads to a practical, training-free algorithm that consistently improves reconstructions over strong baselines while keeping compute comparable.
+We now leverage \cref{eq:proxy-posterior} to compute the conditional posteriors for the reverse diffusion.

-We now leverage \cref{eq:proxy-posterior} to compute the conditional posteriors for the reverse diffusion. \begin{proposition} Let $p_{t\mid t+1, Y, S}$ denote the conditional posterior distribution for the reverse diffusion process.
-Then using \eqref{eq:proxy-posterior} we have
+\begin{proposition} Let $p_{t\mid t+1, Y, S}$ denote the conditional posterior distribution for the reverse diffusion process.
+Then using \cref{eq:proxy-posterior} we have